slsa-framework/slsa/docs/spec/v1.1/threats.md

 Importantly, producers and consumers face *aggregate* risk across all of the software they produce and consume, respectively.
-Many organizations produce and/or consumer thousands of software packages, both first- and third-party, and it is not practical to rely on every individual team in the organization to do the right thing.
+Many organizations produce and/or consume thousands of software packages, both first- and third-party, and it is not practical to rely on every individual team in the organization to do the right thing.
 For this reason, SLSA prioritizes mitigations that can be broadly adopted in an automated fashion, minimizing the chance of mistakes.